Snowdon Race

 The Snowdon Race (Ras Yr Wyddfa) is a ten-mile endurance running competition in Gwynedd, from Llanberis to the peak of Snowdon.
 Contestants must make the five miles up the Llanberis Path to the summit (1085 m above sea level) and return down.
 Currently entrants must be over-18 to compete in either the men's or women's race.
 In 2009 a junior race was incorporated.

 The race was first held in 1976 when Ken Jones from Llanberis put forward the idea to the village's Carnival Committee.
 86 runners took part in the first race.
 In 2010, nearly 500 runners competed, with the nations represented including Scotland, Italy and Kenya.

 The men's course record stands at 1:02:29, set by Kenny Stuart in 1985.
+It was during this same race that the record time for just an ascent was set by Robin Bryson, who reached the summit in 39 minutes and 47 seconds, ten seconds ahead of Stuart.
 The women's course record stands at 1:12:48, set by Carol Greenwood in 1993.

 Radio Cymru broadcasts live from the event, and S4C produces a television highlights programme showing profiles on individual racers.

 In 1996, the course was used for the European Mountain Running Trophy, run on the same weekend but separately from the annual Snowdon Race.
-Jaime Dejesus-Mendes was the winner of the men's race in 1:03:16.
+Frenchman Jaime Dejesus-Mendes was the winner of the men's race in 1:03:16.
 The women ran a shorter course, with Isabelle Guillot finishing first in 53:09.

 In 2001, the race was part of the World Mountain Running Association Grand Prix.